-As per rule 5(3) of Companies (Appointment and Remuneration) Rules, 2014, the employees who draw salary exceeding the limits of Rs.
-1.02 Crore is as follows:
+As per rule 5(3) of Companies (Appointment and Remuneration) Rules, 2014, the employees who draw salary exceeding the limits of Rs1.02 Crores is as follows:

-Mr. Vijay Kumar Arora is Promoter Director of the Company.
-He is related to Mr. Ashwani Kumar Arora and Mr. Surinder Kumar Arora.
-He is holding more than 2% of equity shares of the Company.
+Mr. Vijay Kumar Arora and Mr. Surinder Kumar Arora, both are Promoter Managing Directors of the Company.
+They are related to Mr. Ashwani Kumar Arora and holding more than 2% of equity shares of the Company.

 9. Board Meetings

-During the financial year, four Board Meetings were held.
+During the Year four Board Meetings were held, the dates on which these meeting were held are 27th May, 2016, 11th August 2016,14th November, 2016 and 09th February, 2017.
 The details of which are given in the Corporate Governance Report.
 The intervening gap between the Meetings was within the period prescribed under the Companies Act, 2013.

 10. Board Evaluation